nxp-mcuxpresso/mcuxsdk-doc/boards/i.MX/imx95lpd5evk19/gettingStarted/gsindex.md

-# Getting Started with MCUXpresso SDK for IMX95LPD5EVK-19, IMX95LP4XEVK-15, and IMX95VERDINEVK
+# Getting Started with Package

 ```{tocTree}